 How do I host an Open Space?

-There will be sticky notes provided beside the Open Space board to be used for hosting Open Spaces.
-Fill in the name and a short description of your Open Space, and stick it on the Open Space board.
-It’s also good to add your contact information such as Twitter handle, your ID on Gitter/GitHub, Telegram ID, etc. to the note in case anyone interested in attending your Open Space has a question or would like to contact you about it.
+On the third day of the conferenceCon, there will be several tables at the fourth floor of the venue.
+There will be a board on each table.
+All you need is to write down your name and the topic abstract, and show up on the time slot (13:30–15:10 on the third day).
+It’s also good to add your contact information such as Twitter handle, Gitter/GitHub ID, Telegram ID, etc. to the note in case anyone interested in attending your Open Space has a question or would like to contact you about it.

 Ideas for Open Spaces